VeMBe06/velib/README.md

 ## Currently working on:

-- Exploring dataviz libraries to find which one will be best for my use case (currently hesitating between Folium and Plotly)
+- Exploring dataviz libraries to find which one will be best for my use case (currently hesitating between Folium and Plotly).
+With Folium is easier to have a dynamic heatmap running, but I can't save the results the way I want and I can't display everything I want to show on the viz
-- Testing whether I can reproduce the information there is on the Velib map, with station information etc

 ## Past Logs:

+- Tested whether I can reproduce the information there is on the Velib map, with station information etc. It's possible, but with folium I don't really have many options to do what I have in mind which is a shame.
 - Performed Data Cleaning, trying to minimize data loss in the process.
 A big part of it was to understand how the Velib API worked in order to decide exactly what was "dirty".
 In the end I got a pretty good idea of how the API worked and was able to remove the data that was unusable (at least for the use I have of it)